sayyidsajad/book-review-api/Readme.md

 # Book Review API

-A RESTful API for managing users, books, and reviews.
-Built with Node.js, Express, MongoDB, and JWT authentication.
+A RESTful API for managing users, books and reviews.
+Built with Node.js, Express, MongoDB and JWT authentication.
 Designed using clean architecture and production-level patterns.

 ---